Codecademy/docs/content/python/concepts/command-line-arguments/command-line-arguments.md

   - 'paths/computer-science'
 ---

 Python offers several methods of parsing command line arguments that are used when launching a program.
 The user has the option of passing various parameters to the program by adding them after the program name.
 These parameters can be accessed through various modules.
-The parameter names are left up to the programmer, though by convention the parameter `-h` or `--help` (and `/h` and `/help` in Windows) is reserved to print a help message to the console listing the various command line options recognized by the program.
+The parameter names are left up to the programmer.
+By convention the parameter `-h` or `--help` (and `/h` and `/help` in Windows) is reserved to print a help message to the console listing the various command line options recognized by the program.

 Arguments are passed differently depending on the operating system: